rnowley/buildcs/README.md

 * sourceDirectory: The root directory where the source files are located.
 * destinationDirectory: The directory where the compiled file and reference dlls are to be output to.
 * libraryPath: A list of directories where the reference dlls are located.
+* packageList: A list of packages to include in the build.
+A package is a list of related assemblies.